 - Continue to nurse (or receive a bottle) just as often.
-Solids are to compliment milk, and baby is trusted to know when to increase solid feedings and decrease milk (usually later in the first year).
+Solids complement milk, and baby is trusted to know when to increase solid feedings and decrease milk (usually later in the first year).

-- Baby has lost the tongue-thrust reflex (automatically pushing solids out of mouth with tongue).
+- Has lost the tongue-thrust reflex (automatically pushing solids out of mouth with tongue).

-- Baby has developed the fine motor skills to self feed.
+- Has developed the fine motor skills to self-feed.
 Development of a pincer grasp (baby picks up food between thumb and forefinger, not palm and fingers) typically happens at around 6 months, but sometimes as late at 1 year.

-- Baby is willing to chew, even if he has few or no teeth.
+- Is willing to chew, even if he has few or no teeth.

-- Baby shows interest in participating at mealtime, and may try to grab food from your plate and put it in his mouth.
+- Shows interest in participating at mealtime, and may try to grab food from your plate and put it in his mouth.

-- Purées are time consuming.
-It’s much easier to adjust what the adults are eating to suit baby instead of having to get out the blender or potato masher.
+- Purees are time consuming.
+It’s much easier to adjust what the adults are eating to suit baby than it is to create a separate meal.

 Baby develops good eating habits

-- Baby (continues to) learn self regulation, which may set the child up for a healthier BMI in the future according to this study.
+- Self regulate, which may set the child up for a healthier BMI in the future, according to this study.

-- Self selection of food has even been shown to increase weight in underweight babies, therefore supporting a healthy weight in most babies.
+- Self-select, which has been shown to increase weight in underweight babies and support a healthy weight in most babies.

-- Since BLW babies experience a wide range of healthy foods early on, they may be more likely to continue to enjoy those foods later in life.
+- Experiment with a wide range of healthy foods early on, which may improve food choices later in life.

-- Babies learn to safely handle food (they learn to chew THEN swallow)
+- Safely handle food (they learn to chew then swallow).

-- Babies learn to manage different textures, tastes, sizes, and shapes of food.
+- Manage different textures, tastes, sizes, and shapes of food.

-- Babies get lots of hand eye and fine motor practice by learning to grasp food and move it to their mouth.
+- Finesse hand-eye and fine motor skills by learning to grasp food and move it to their mouth.

 Baby’s first foods should be a selection of fresh fruits, soft cooked vegetables, healthy carbohydrates, and fats.
 Think soft and easy to gum and swallow.
 When given a variety to choose from, baby will naturally choose the foods that meet her nutritional needs.